 On the outskirts of the town of Aizuwakamatsu lies the hot springs of the Higashiyama Onsen village.
 These historically famous hot springs date back to the 8th century.
 During the Edo Period the village was lively with the warriors of the Aizu clan.
 With its elegant red tiled-roof Japanese-styled inns, traces of the area’s past are still alive even now.
 Built during the 6th year of the Meiji Period, the Mukaitaki Inn has a long history.

-It has even been recognized by the Japanese government for national historic and cultural significance due to the breathtaking view of sakura that can be enjoyed from its elaborately designed wooden Japanese-style guest rooms.
-The inn’s inclined courtyard with its gorgeous blooming sakura trees sits on the face of the mountain slope that the inn was built on.
+In fact, it has even been recognized by the Japanese government for national historic and cultural significance.
+In addition, view of sakura from its elaborately designed wooden Japanese-style guest rooms is breathtaking.
+The inn’s inclined courtyard with its gorgeous blooming sakura trees sits on the face of the mountain slope.
 The inn’s creative U-shaped design allows for the building and the garden to be enjoyed from many angles.
 When you walk along the corridors viewing the sakura you feel as if you have been magically carried away from the real world.

 Access: 20min from Aizu-Wakamatsu Station (JR Banetsu West Line) by bus